Xilinx/imagebuilder/README.md

 disk\_image will write to disk as separate partition each file specified as follows:

 - DOM0_ROOTFS specifies the Dom0 rootfs to use.
-Note that the file to write should be a regular cpio.gz file, not a u-boot binary.

 - DOMU_ROOTFS[number] specifies the DomU rootfs to use.

-Note that it should be a regular cpio.gz file, not a u-boot binary.
+The provided rootfs should not be a u-boot binary.
+The supported formats are:

+- cpio.gz
+- tar.gz

 After you've generated the u-boot scripts using the uboot-script-gen script, disk_image is run as follows: